andymk/andymk.github.io/_posts/2018-12-21-angular-startup.md

 ### Finally

 This is the very basics on getting a new angular project going.
-I will continue this with next step to layout components better and routing.
+I will continue this with next steps to layout components and routing.
 Until next time!